Can’t Meditate? Try This Quick 5-Minute Breathwork Session Instead

 4- Contract your lower belly inwardly with each exhale.

-5- Don’t move your shoulders, neck, chest, or upper body.
+5- Keep your shoulders, neck, chest, or upper body as still as you can.

 You say that you are too busy to meditate.